 “The Waldorf School of the Peninsula does not lack in funds, nor is it a low performing school ...
 The Waldorf School subscribes to a teaching philosophy focused on physical activity and learning through creative, hands-on tasks ...
 A teacher at the Waldorf school, who was formerly a computer engineer, teaches fractions by having the students cut up food.”
 [10-30-2011 http://www.theborneopost.com/2011/10/30/old-school-new-school/]

 One of the most creative things about Waldorf schools is their ability to describe themselves without mentioning their actual purposes or beliefs.
 The author of this story in THE BORNEO POST seems not to have been told about Anthroposophy; there is no reference to it in the article.
-This is typical of much coverage of Waldorf schools the press everywhere — reporters working on deadline interview Waldorf representatives, quote or paraphrase them in good faith, and move on to the next assignment, none the wiser.
+This is typical of much press coverage of Waldorf schools — reporters working on deadline interview Waldorf representatives, quote or paraphrase them in good faith, and move on to the next assignment, none the wiser.

 What is the actual essence of Waldorf education?